JanKolodziej/Aplikacja-Piwowarska/README.md

 # 🍺 Projekt Piwowar

 **Projekt Piwowar** is a Windows desktop application built with **C# / .NET (WinForms)** that helps homebrewers manage ingredients, create beer recipes, and track brewing batches.
+**The project was created as part of my learning process with .NET and C#.
+The code is still a work in progress — I am planning refactoring, separation of responsibilities into proper layers, and adding unit tests.**
 The application supports full ingredient stock tracking (grains, hops, yeast), recipe creation, and brewing batch logging — including automatic beer parameter calculations:

 - °BLG (extract)